 - VALUING OPPOSING BELIEFS

 This is the hardest.
 It’s exceedingly more convenient psychologically and safe intellectually to remain on the sidelines than to engage opposition.
-But engage we must, and the first rule of engagement is to grant, for the sake of argument only, the truth of an alternative belief.
-Although most believers find this anathema, it is quintessential to earning the right to be heard.
-If nonbelievers’ opposing beliefs are not valued, then discussions will abruptly end.
-It’s impossible to honestly evaluate alternative beliefs if we have already made up our minds that they’re false.
-Therefore, we must value opposing religious belief systems by investigating them.
+But engage we must, and the first rule of engagement is to grant, for the sake of argument only, the truth of an opposing belief.
+Although most believers find this anathema, it is quintessential to gaining a voice and earning the right to be heard.
+If nonbelievers’ beliefs are not valued, then discussions will abruptly end.
+It’s impossible to honestly evaluate contrary beliefs if we have already made up our minds that they’re false.
+Therefore, we must genuinely value opposing religious belief systems by investigating them.
 In doing so, we show nonbelievers we take seriously the notion of truth in religion.
 Moreover, we’ve nothing to lose and everything to gain by assessing opposing beliefs, since it is the nature of a true belief that, if questioned, it can withstand scrutiny and still remain true.
 Demonstrating that we value opposing beliefs, however, takes an explicit intellectual humility.
 Christians must be willing to be shown that we’re wrong; even if we’re convinced our beliefs are true.
 Once again, nonbelievers know if we’re feigning humility, since the hypocrisy radar is always on high alert.
 Sincerely portraying intellectual humility says “If what I believe is wrong, I would want to know it.”
 By displaying intellectual humility, nonbelievers feel safe to let down their guard and become malleable to consider the truth claims of Christianity.

 Once, when teaching a mid-week class in my church, I compared Christianity to opposing religious worldviews.
 Each week I began by asking “What might Christians have in common with…” filling in the opposing religious worldview.
 When introducing Naturalism (the belief that only nature and the material universe exists), this introductory question was posed and without reservation everyone said Christians have nothing in common with Naturalism.
 I asked, “Are you sure?
 Nothing whatsoever?”
 In concert they responded “No, nothing.
 They don’t believe in God!”
 I argued that we do in fact have something in common and we’re standing on it.
 It’s the material universe!
 I argued we should start with that and ask some important questions, such as “How did the universe come to be in existence?
 Has it always been here?
 Why does it have the features it has?”
 The Christian worldview may indeed contain all religious truth, but it does not follow that other worldviews possess none.
 The class got my point, which was not only to find common ground with an opposing belief, but affirm it by asking probing questions about it.